vamaj1404/Learning-path/Cyber Security 101/Module_5_network.md

 - Comment 	Packet comment detection 	Malformed 	Malformed packet detection

 You can use the "lower left bottom section" in the status bar or "Analyse --> Expert Information" menu to view all available information entries via a dialogue box.
 It will show the packet number, summary, group protocol and total occurrence.

+use `Go` menu to see specific packet by number

+### Packet filtering
+"right-click menu" or "Analyse --> Apply as Filter" menu to filter the specific value
+"right-click menu" or "Analyse --> Conversation Filter" menu to filter conversations.
+**note**:conversation shows server and cliend packets but apply as filter just a specific packet
+"right-click menu" or "View --> Colourise Conversation" : lice conversation but dont remove other packets